 - Automatically update all results layer names, legend names, folder names, etc. when short IDs are renamed in a plan (currently you have to re-run your plan to get the layer names to update)

-- Alternatively, allow users to right-click on the results file to rename in RAS Mapper like you can do with shape files, images, etc.
+- Alternatively, allow users to right-click on the results file name to rename the plan in RAS Mapper like you can do with shape files, images, etc.

-- Generate a shape file of error locations automatically (instead of having to grab cell ID numbers from the error log and search for them manually)
+- Generate a shape file or display error locations automatically (instead of having to grab cell ID numbers from the error log and search for them manually)

 - Allow 2D Flow Areas to be imported from a shape file instead of just coordinates (similar to the way breaklines and other polyline features can be imported)